IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 10.4 For the avoidance of doubt, You cannot terminate or vary (unless License metrics or Deliverables are increased) an Order prior to the end of the Minimum Commitment or current Renewal Term of that Order; in the event that You serve any notice to terminate this Agreement in respect of any Order with a proposed termination date prior to the end of the Minimum Commitment, then You shall remain liable to pay the Charges up to the end of the Minimum Commitment or the then current Renewal Term.

-10.5 We may terminate this Agreement, including in respect of any Order or access to any Software or Services: (i) immediately in the event of non-payment of the Charges pursuant to S.2 clause 7.6 provided that the outstanding sum remains unpaid fourteen (14) calendar days after We have notified You of such non-payment; (ii) immediately upon a change of Control of the Customer; or (iii) with sixty (60) days written notice at any time, for which You will be entitled to claim a pro-rata refund for any unspent monies paid by You.
+10.5 We may terminate this Agreement, including all or any part of any Order or access to any Software or Services: (i) immediately in the event of non-payment of the Charges pursuant to S.2 clause 7.6 provided that the outstanding sum remains unpaid fourteen (14) calendar days after We have notified You of such non-payment; (ii) immediately upon a change of Control of the Customer; (iii) with sixty (60) days written notice at any time, for which You will be entitled to claim a pro-rata refund for any unspent monies paid by You; or (iv) if required to do so by any third party provider of any part of a Service.

 10.6 Either party shall be entitled to terminate this Agreement forthwith by notice to the other if the other party: